-Naturally, an interest in Formula One or motorsport will pique your attention with this book.
+Naturally, interest in Formula One or motorsport will pique your attention in this book.
 But if these aren’t your type of thing, there’s still no reason why you wouldn’t enjoy this.
 It’s an account of three talented young men who, sadly, got cut down in the prime of life.

 For some reason, Tremayne left out Williams driving ace Piers Courage.
 The 28-year-old from Essex died in a horrendous fireball crash at Zandvoort in June 1970.
 We couldn’t find an explanation for this, unfortunately, so we’ll take a look at the three men focussed on in this book.